KristaOke/warm_pcod/scripts/README.md

 SCRIPTS READ ME

-Temperature data is loaded and manipulated in script get_temp_data.R HYCOM data should first be downloaded and manipulated
+Temperature data is loaded and manipulated in script get_temp_data.R HYCOM data should first be downloaded and manipulated in HYCOM_scripts/hycom_download_post2024-ESPC.R Observational data should first be manipulated in HYCOM_scripts/goa_obs.R

 Figures 3 and 4 created in cor_by_month.R